huggingface/diffusers/docs/source/en/tutorials/fast_diffusion.md

 </div>

 > [!TIP]
-> Starting with PyTorch 2.3.1, you can control the caching behaviour of `torch.compile()`.
+> From PyTorch 2.3.1, you can control the caching behavior of `torch.compile()`.
 This is particularly beneficial for compilation modes like `"max-autotune"` which performs a grid-search over several compilation flags to find the optimal configuration.
-Learn more about how to enable caching when using `torch.compile()` from [here](https://pytorch.org/tutorials/recipes/torch_compile_caching_tutorial.html).
+Learn more in the [Compile Time Caching in torch.compile](https://pytorch.org/tutorials/recipes/torch_compile_caching_tutorial.html) tutorial.

 ### Prevent graph breaks